 In subtropical Australia, wood yields of KX2 F1 hybrid trees grown in line plots averaged 37 kg/tree/year DM over a two-year period and were nearly double the yield of the best non-hybrid accessions.
-Advanced generation KX2 and KX3 hybrids averaged 20 kg/tree /year DM.
+Advanced generation KX2 and KX3 hybrids averaged 20 kg DM/tree/year.
 Few details are available for DM yields of other leucaena hybrids.

 Relatively few animal production experiments have been conducted with hybrid accessions.
-In subtropical Australia, cattle grazing KX2 F1 hybrid leucaena produced liveweight gains of 0.5 kg/head/day over a 4-month period, in comparison to L. leucocephala and L. pallida , which supported liveweight gains of 0.6 and 0.3 kg/head/day respectively.
-In northern Vietnam, lactating goats maintained milk production when concentrate feeds were replaced with KX2 F1 hybrid forage .
+In subtropical Australia, cattle grazing KX2 F1 hybrid leucaena produced liveweight gains of 0.5 kg/head/day over a 4-month period, in comparison with L. leucocephala and L. pallida, which supported liveweight gains of 0.6 and 0.3 kg/head/day respectively.
+In northern Vietnam, lactating goats maintained milk production when concentrate feeds were replaced with KX2 F1 hybrid forage.

 There is considerable interest in producing sterile triploid accessions by crossing tetraploid and diploid species for forage and timber production.
 Sterility will overcome the weed threat posed by leucaenas in some environments.

-The original hybrid, K748 x K636 was produced by the University of Hawaii.
-A subsequent reciprocal hybrid (K636 x K748) was produced by the Forest Science Institute of Vietnam.
+KX2 F1 University of Hawaii (1990), University of Queensland (1998), Forest Science Institute of Vietnam (2000).
+The original hybrid, K748 × K636 was produced by the University of Hawaii.
+A subsequent reciprocal hybrid (K636 × K748) was produced by the Forest Science Institute of Vietnam.
 These have been extensively evaluated and promoted for ruminant production in Southeast Asia and Australia by the University of Queensland.
 Uptake by farmers has been hampered by the necessity to produce seed by manual pollination, or cuttings by vegetative propagation from stem cuttings.